ksylvain77/ai-native-flask-template/AI_KICKOFF.md

 Please:
 1. Read the BOOTSTRAP_PROMPT.md file to understand the project context
 2. Ask me discovery questions to understand what I want to build
+3. Fill out PROJECT_GOALS.md with my answers
-3. Create a development roadmap broken into feature chunks
+4. Create a development roadmap in ROADMAP.md broken into feature chunks
-4. Each chunk should be sized for one branch using our automation
+5. Each chunk should be sized for one branch using our automation

 Let's start!
 ```